wvanderp/notes/free-ideas.md

 Another way is to show the time visually.
 Like:

 - a binary clock
+- hex clcok
 - a clock that shows the time in Roman numerals
 - a sundial
 - a clock that only contains half of the day
 - a clock that has the numbers in the wrong order
 - just the sun in the sky
+- procentage of the cock
+- ange of the hands
+- forain language

+- live of clock
+- Google streetview of clock
+- links to songs
+- analoge 24 hour clock

 ### Implementation